r4victor/tenthousandmeters/content/blog/python_bts_01.md

 $ python script.py
 ```

 This article opens a series which seeks to answer this very question.
-We'll dive into the internals of CPython – Python's most popular implementation.
+We'll dive into the internals of CPython, Python's most popular implementation.
 By doing so we'll understand the language itself at a deeper level.
 That is the primary goal of this series.
-If you're familiar with Python and comfortable reading C but have no much experience working with CPython's source code, there is a good chance you may find this writing interesting.
+If you're familiar with Python and comfortable reading C but have no much experience working with CPython's source code, there is a good chance you'll find this writing interesting.

 ### What CPython is and why anyone would want to study it

 Let's begin by stating some well-known facts.
 CPython is a Python interpreter written in C. It's one of the Python implementations, alongside with PyPy, Jython, IronPython and many others.
 CPython is distinguished in that it is original, most-maintained and the most popular one.

 CPython implements Python, but what is Python?
 One may simply answer – Python is a programming language.
 The answer becomes much more nuanced when the same question is put properly: what defines what Python is?
 Python, unlike languages like C, doesn't have a formal specification.
-The thing that comes closest to it is the Python Language Reference which starts with the following words:
+The thing that comes closest to it is the [Python Language Reference](https://docs.python.org/3.9/reference/index.html) which starts with the following words:

 > While I am trying to be as precise as possible, I chose to use English rather than formal specifications for everything except syntax and lexical analysis.
 This should make the document more understandable to the average reader, but will leave room for ambiguities.
 Consequently, if you were coming from Mars and tried to re-implement Python from this document alone, you might have to guess things and in fact you would probably end up implementing quite a different language.
 On the other hand, if you are using Python and wonder what the precise rules about a particular area of the language are, you should definitely be able to find them here.

 So Python is not defined by its language reference only.
 It would be also wrong to say that Python is defined by its reference implementation, CPython, since there are some implementation details that are not a part of the language.
 A garbage collector that relies on a reference counting is one example.
+Since there is no single source of truth, we may say that Python is defined partly by the Python Language Reference and partly by its main implementation, CPython.

-Since there is no single source of truth we may say that Python is defined partly by the Python Language Reference and partly by its main implementation, CPython.
-This conclusion highlights the key role of the latter.
-You may still wonder, though, why you should care to learn how Python is implemented.
+Such a reasoning may seem pedantic, but I think it is crucial to clarify the key role of the subject we're going to study.
+You might still wonder, though, why we should study it.
 Besides plane curiosity, I see the following reasons:

 * Having a full picture gives a deeper understanding of the language.
 It's much more easier to grasp some peculiarity of Python if you're aware of its implementation details.
-* Implementation details matter.
-How objects are stored and how the garbage collector works are subjects of high importance in practice.
+* Implementation details matter in practice.
+How objects are stored, how the garbage collector works and how multiple threads are coordinated are subjects of high importance when one wants to understand the of applicability of the language and its limitations, estimate performance or detect inefficiencies.
 * CPython provides Python/C API which allows to extend Python with C and embed Python inside C. To use this API effectively a programmer needs a good understanding of how CPython works.

 ### What it takes to understand how CPython works